 |

-Hi, my name is Kirill Sokolovsky, I'm a postdoctoral researcher at
+Hi, my name is Kirill Sokolovsky.
+I'm a postdoctoral researcher at

-the Department of Astronomy, University of Illinois Urbana-Champaign,
+Previously, I was with the Department of Astronomy, University of Illinois Urbana-Champaign,

-the Physics and Astronomy Department of Michigan State University,
+and the Physics and Astronomy Department of Michigan State University,

-working in the team lead by
+working in the team led by Laura Chomiuk and Jay Strader

 on multiwavelength observations of classical novae.

-I've been fascinated with novae since I witnessed the discovery of
+I've been fascinated by novae since I witnessed the discovery of GeV emission from V407 Cygni

-co-discovered Nova Sagittarii 2012 #1.
+and co-discovered Nova Sagittarii 2012 #1.

 I've also co-discovered Nova Cassiopeiae 2020

-and contributed to the detection of
+and contributed to the detection of simultaneous GeV

-simultaneous GeV and optical flares in Nova Carinae 2018.
+and optical flares in Nova Carinae 2018.

-I was involved in
+I was involved in the RadioAstron Space-VLBI mission that imaged active galaxies

-and 3C 84
+BL Lacerate and 3C 84

+at tens-of-microarcsecond-scale resolution.
 I'm also the lead developer of the VaST code

 that identifies variable objects in a series of astronomical images.

-- 2018-2022 - postdoctoral researcher at the Michigan State University
+- 2018-2022 - postdoctoral researcher at Michigan State University

 - 2011-2015 - researcher at the Astro Space Center of Lebedev Physical Institute